astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `set_tokens_per_block`

-Sets reward amount that will be generated per block.
+Sets the total amount of ASTRO distributed per block among all active generators.
+Only the owner can execute this.

 ```json
 {